rngkGit/mushncav/README.md

 Blocks: With new biomes comes new blocks to discover!
 New blocks include:
 * Fungi Dirt & Fungi Grass: A new kind of soil with an odd colour.
 * Bioluminescent Blocks: Glowing mushroom blocks creates an astounding natural light source perfect for your base.
 Items: These new biomes introduce some new strange items.
-New items incude:
+New items include:
 * Mushroom Sticks: Collect and use these flexible sticks for crafting.
 More of everything coming soon!
 I am still developing this mod, this is just what I have right now :)
 ### New Entities